 - Hives and heat rash

-- Chicken pox and shingles - bath/salve
+- Chicken pox and shingles (bath, salve)

 - Bug bites and stings

-- Sore and tired muscles – bath
+- Sore and tired muscles – (bath, salve)

-- Inflammation - both internal and external
+- Soothes and cools Inflammation - both internal and external, all tissues

 - Kidney, liver, gallbladder support, aids the body to heal blocks and inflammation

-- Internal healing and support for ulcers, urinary tract, stomach and intestines
+- Internal healing and support for ulcers, urinary tract, stomach, and intestines

 - Stimulates metabolism which can help in weight loss